After you added your fields, you can create and export your Variable N-Rate Application (VRA) Map by following the steps or videos below.

 - Select the growth stage of your crop for the date the biomass map image was taken.

 - Click on CONTINUE.

-- Enter target N rate, lower and upper limit, the fertiliser and the % N content.
+- Enter target N rate, lower and upper limit, the fertilizer and the % N content.

-- Click on GENERATE AUTOMATICALLY (calculation based on our N-Sensor vegetation index/optimised biomass map) or on CREATE MANUALLY to create your VRA map manually.
+- Click on GENERATE AUTOMATICALLY (calculation based on our N-Sensor vegetation index/optimized biomass map) or on CREATE MANUALLY to create your VRA map manually.

 - If you chose to generate the map automatically, you now choose between zone and raster map.
 If you chose to create the VRA map manually, you can now adjust your field with the brush editor.